nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 ```

 This ensures that there will be no errors when traversing highly nested node trees.
 However, it is
-preferable to disable XDebug completely, as it can easily make this library more than five times
+preferable to disable Xdebug completely, as it can easily make this library more than five times
 slower.

 Parsing